Sadiq-Rashid/TestingTestTest/README.md

 # TestingTestTest
-All about testing with jest
+All about testing with jest,Circle Ci